danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-3.md

 ## What we're going to work on

-As mentioned in [part two](/writing/2024/07/building-a-fitness-app-with-java-part-2), we're going to start building the individual endpoints that make up our API - finally we get to actually write something useful 😊
+As mentioned in [part two](/writing/2024/07/building-a-fitness-app-with-java-part-2), we're going to start building the individual endpoints that make up our API - finally we get to write something useful 😊

 ## Building endpoints